bluenimble/serverless/README.md

     ````
 This command will build both BlueNimble Server and the CLI

-### Check Server startup and download the keys
+### Check Server startup and install security keys
+#### Check Server startup
 Type in https://server-ip:8080 (server-ip is where you installed bluenimble) or localhost if you're in your laptop.
-If you see a page similar to the one below, then BlueNimble Serverless is up and running.
+If you see a page similar to the one below, then BlueNimble is up and running.

 ![BlueNimble Server Install Page](https://github.com/bluenimble/serverless/blob/master/assets/images/bluenimble-install-short.png)

+#### Download and Install security keys
+By default, BlueNimble's built with a playground space.
+* From the install page, click the green button associated with the playground space to download the security keys.
+* In order to install playground.keys into the CLI, type in:
+    ````shell
+    load keys path_to/playground.keys
+    ````

 License
 =======